Table of Contents

 Key Takeaways

 Market data shows what stage an asset is in.
 It helps you understand whether a project is growing for real or if the price is just making a short-term jump.
 Investors use these metrics to decide whether to buy, traders look for possible price moves, and crypto enthusiasts use them to understand what’s happening with a coin and the market.
-Why it’s important to understand market data?
+That’s why it’s so important to understand market data - it helps you:

 How Market Data Helps You Assess Crypto Risks